← Tech specs

 5. Deploy the artifact to GitHub Pages

-The Astro build is fully static: no SSR, no server functions.
-Everything is pre-rendered to HTML at build time.
+The Astro build is fully static: no SSR.
+Everything reader-facing is pre-rendered to HTML at build time.

 LinkedIn publish trigger